Keep these 7 freelancer tax tips in mind as you close the books this year, to give yourself every possible tax advantage and avoid costly penalties.

-Buckle in and take on as much as you can in the last couple months of the year.
-To help, keep these 7 tips in mind as you close the books on 2016, so you can give yourself every possible tax advantage (and avoid costly penalties) at tax time.
+Buckle in and take on as much as you can in the last month of the year.
+To help, keep these 7 tax tips in mind as you close the books on the previous tax year so you can give yourself every possible tax advantage (and avoid costly penalties) at tax time.

-Being self-employed, “tax time” isn’t just once a year.
+When you’re self-employed, tax time isn’t just once a year.
 You’re typically responsible for making estimated payments 4 times a year to the IRS.
-Keeping up with these tax payments will help ease the blow of having to make a massive single payment in the spring, as well as helps you avoid any underpayment penalties.
+Keeping up with these tax payments will help ease the blow of having to make a massive single payment in the spring, as well as avoid any underpayment penalties.

-Assess your revenue for the year and review what you’ve already paid toward your 2016 taxes to date.
-If you’re at risk of underpaying, make up the shortfall now or on your final 2015 estimated tax payment.
+Assess your revenue for the year and review what you’ve already paid towards your taxes to date.
+If you’re at risk of underpaying, make up the shortfall now.

-By now, you should have a fairly good idea of how 2016 stacks up compared to previous years.
-For instance, did you have a banner year or were things a little slow?
-If your income is higher than normal, you may want to think about sending out invoices for December projects in January (just make sure your clients don’t require bills to be in by end of the year).
+By now, you should have a fairly good idea of how the last tax year stacks up compared to previous years.
+For instance, did you have a banner year, or were things a little slow?
+If your income is higher than normal, you may want to think about sending out invoices for December projects in January.
+(Just make sure your clients don’t require bills to be in by the end of the year.)

-In addition, you may want to pull the trigger on some additional equipment purchases or other business expenses this year if it will help you from reaching a higher tax bracket.
-Spending wisely on your business (i.e. those things that will help you increase productivity or expand your business) is one of the smartest investments you can make.
+In addition, you may want to pull the trigger on some additional equipment purchases or other business expenses this year if it will help you reach a higher tax bracket.
+Spending wisely on your business (i.e., those things that will help you increase productivity or expand your business) is one of the smartest investments you can make.

 Purchasing a new computer isn’t the only way to lower your taxable income for the year.
-Pay your state taxes now and maybe squeeze in an extra mortgage payment at the end of December.
-You’ll need to pay these bills eventually, so making the payments before the calendar changes means you can deduct these expenses from your 2016 taxable income.
+Pay your state taxes now, and maybe squeeze in an extra mortgage payment at the end of December.
+You’ll need to pay these bills eventually, so making the payments before the calendar changes means you can deduct these expenses from your taxable income next year.

 If you started out as a sole proprietorship, you may want to consider incorporating or forming an LLC (Limited Liability Company).
-The main reason to do so is to separate your personal and business assets, and help protect your personal assets from mishaps that may happen to your business.
+The main reason to do so is to separate your personal and business assets.
+It also helps protect your personal assets from mishaps that may happen to your business.

 In addition, these business structures can give you extra flexibility in paying your taxes.
 Talk with a CPA or tax advisor to see if incorporating and electing S Corporation status could help lower your self-employment taxes.

 Do you typically wait to contact your CPA or find a tax advisor in March or April?
 At that point, experts can help you prepare and file your taxes, but it’s too late to strategize on any actions to lower your tax bill.
-Instead, schedule an appointment before the year ends.
-This will give you plenty of time to act on their advice—for instance, make a large equipment purchase, open a new retirement account or form a corporation.
+Instead, schedule an appointment with a tax accountant before the year ends.
+This will give you plenty of time to act on their advice—for instance, make a large equipment purchase, open a new retirement account, or form a corporation.

-If you aren’t already contributing the maximum to your retirement plan ($5,500 per year for a Roth/Traditional IRA), check your budget to see if there’s any extra money you could move now.
-Also consider setting up an automatic contribution for next year to help keep you disciplined (you’re less likely to miss money you never saw in your checkings account in the first place).
+If you aren’t already contributing the maximum to your retirement plan ($6,500 per year for a Roth or traditional IRA, or $7,500 if you’re 50 or older), check your budget to see if there’s any extra money you could move now.
+Also, consider setting up an automatic contribution for next year to help keep you disciplined.
+You’re less likely to miss money you never saw in your checking account in the first place!

 This is one task you shouldn’t procrastinate on.
-If you don’t officially close the business this year, then you’ll be expected to file taxes, file an annual report and pay annual dues for 2017.
+If you don’t officially close the business this year, then you’ll be expected to file taxes, file an annual report, and pay annual dues for the next tax year.
 Save yourself the headache and extra fees, and get this paperwork in before the end of the year (it won’t take too long to do).

 Take Stock for Next Year

 This is the perfect time of year to assess where you are and where you want to go.
-Assess your current financial situation by running some rough profit & loss estimates.
-You’ll want to dive into the nitty-gritty bookkeeping numbers, as well as set aside time for big picture soul-searching.
+Assess your current financial situation by running some rough profit-and-loss estimates.
+You’ll want to dive into the nitty-gritty bookkeeping numbers, as well as set aside time for big-picture soul-searching.

 Are you happy?
 Do you feel in control of your business?
 Do you feel confident and financially secure?
-Make a plan for 2017 by doubling down on the positives and focusing on the areas that need improvement.
-Remember that you’re not just a freelancer, you’re a business owner: make sure you are calling the shots on your future.
+Make a plan for the new year by doubling down on the positives and focusing on the areas that need improvement.
+Remember: You’re not just a freelancer; you’re a business owner.
+Make sure you are calling the shots for your future.